 Two Findings Briefs on the project are available at the HCFO website, one on regional PPOs in Medicare and the other on premium subsidies in Medicare prescription drug plans.

-Key Findings: The Findings Briefs report the following key findings:
+The Findings Briefs report the following key findings:

 - Regional PPOs entered the Medicare market unevenly and in small numbers.